karakun/karakun.github.io/_posts/2021-02-22-openjdk-bug-tracker.md

 Sadly the link to add a comment to an issue by using the "Oracle Java Bug Database" form does not contain the issue id and therefore you can not rebuild the URL to comment on a specific bug.
 At this point, we can be really happy with the manual review process at Oracle.
 As already mentioned all submitted issues at the "Oracle Java Bug Database" will be reviewed by Oracle manually.
-This is not a process that you would expect in 2021 and it leads to a time delay until an issue is created or updated.
+This is not a process that you would expect in 2021, and it leads to a time delay until an issue is created or updated.
-But you can benefit from this manual step if you want to comment on an issue.
+But you can take advantage of this manual step if you want to comment on an issue.
 Simply go to the form for reporting an issue, but instead of opening a new one ask to add additional information to an existing one.
 To do this you can use the __synopsis__ field and give it the value: "Comment for issue JDK-xxxxxxxxx" After the manual review process your comment will be added to the corresponding JDK issue.